Sydus1/Sydus1/README.md

 - 📚Studying at Universidad de los Andes - Colombia.<br>
 - 🌱Currently learning about web development with React!<br>
-- 💻Looking to improve my front-end skills.<br>
+- 💻Looking to improve my front-end and Unity skills.<br>

 ## ⚖ Technologies and Skills